Credit System Design

 How to Run the Warm-Up

-/activity config - Run activities normally - Players earn credits for participation
+/season config - Run activities normally - Players earn credits for participation

 - Fill MGE slots manually - Leaders assign slots as before (no reservations)